-The first consignment of Sahara petroleum oil arrived at Martigues-Lavera, a southern French port near to Marseilles, this morning.
+Background: The first consignment of Sahara petroleum oil arrived at Martigues-Lavera, a southern French port near to Marseilles, this morning.
 A total of 14,962 tons were discharged from the tanker ship, 'President-Meny', at a rate of 500 tons per hour.

 The oil was loaded at Philippeville, in North East Algeria, from the trans-Algerian pipe-lines and trains starting from the oil-wells in the Sahara, at Hassah Messaoud.